DISCLOSURE: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a commission.

-Most everyone who practices yoga will need a towel.
+Finding the best yoga towel can be tricky.
 Yoga towels are used primarily for two purposes: To place on top of a yoga mat to improve grip and traction, and to wipe away sweat (especially in a hot yoga environment).

-Finding the best yoga towel can be tricky.
-Some people try to remedy the fact that their yoga mat isn’t “sticky” enough by using a standard bath towel to cover their mats.
-This is wrong on so many levels!
-Now’s the time to wise up and select an appropriate yoga towel to improve your practice and your peace of mind.
+Most everyone who practices yoga will need a towel.
+Some people try to remedy the fact that their yoga mat isn’t “sticky” enough by using a standard bath towel to cover their mats, but those just don’t do the job.
+Now’s the time to wise up and select an appropriate non slip yoga towel to improve your practice, your grip, and your peace of mind.

 You may think all towels are created equal, but the differences in size, absorption level and price can make a huge difference.
 Read on to find the best yoga towel for you.